VeniVidiCodici/speccer/README.md

 **Styleframe and treeframe** are the current realisations of *UIAPI* for the two program modes.
 They use WxWidgets 3.0.

 **Tree** is used to store the tree data in tree edit mode, **branch** for branch data. **Colorconv** is an auxiliary class to store colours in a drawing technology-independant way and convert colours between various types of storage.
 Finally, **serialisable** is an abstract class used for the saving/loading functionality.
 Any program data that saves and loads inherits from it.

+**Formula syntax**

+* They mostly take the shape of standard mathematical expressions - numbers, the four operators + - / \*, brackets - with some additions.
+* ^ _ are two special operators to take respectively the maximum and minimum of two numbers.
+They have the same order of precedence and multiplication and division.
+* There are three built in constants: pi, tau (double of pi) and phi (the golden ratio).
+* There are also some per bracnh constants to help with the layout of the tree:
+  * sc, sw, sh - sibling count, total width and total height.
+Note that the width and height of a branch is only really the width and height of its bounding box.
+Its position is the position of its root, which coincides with the branching point of its parent, or with (0, 0) if its the root branch.
+  * dc, dw, dh - descendant count, total width and total height.
+  * udc, udw, udh - ultimate descendant count, total width and total height.
+Ultimate as in only of those (in)direct descendants that don't have descendants themselves.
+If the node doesn't have any descendants, udc is 1 and udw and udh are its own width and height.
+  * n is represents the value of whichth the node is in its parent's descendant hierarchy.
+E.g. if a node has five descendants, the first one has n of 1, the second one of 2, the third one of 3, etc.
+  * pc, pw, ph - preceding sibling count, total width and total height - only of those siblings with n lesser than the node's own n.
+  * In general, the formula for a node's vertical position is *ph + pc\*10 + (udh + udc\*10 - sh - sc\*10)/2*, where 10 is the distance between sibling nodes in pixels.
+If the tree is organised top-down isntead, the formula for a node's horizontal position is *pw + pc\*10 + (udw + udc\*10 - sw - sc\*10)/2*.
+* There are the following built in functions: sin(), cos(), tan(), cotan(), asin(), acos(), atan(), acotan(), round(), sqrt() and abs().
+* The x and y coordinates and width and height of *drawables* can be taken by writing the respective drawable's name between angle brackets, followed by one of the letters x, y, w and h, e.g. \<rectangle\>x, \<text\>w, \<second circle\>h.
+  * These are only absolute coordinates and sizes, i.e. before any transformations are applied.
+In the future, transformed coordinates will also be able to be used in formulas.
+  * Beware of cyclic dependancies.
+For example, if a rectangle's width depends on \<circle\>x and a circle's x position depends on \<rectangle\>w, neither would be calculated correctly, as they both rely on the other one being calculated first.
+The order of drawables in the drawable list in style edit mode is the order in which drawable formulas are paresd.
+* User input values can be created by writing the name of the desired value between square brackets, e.g. [age], [extinction].
+These input values should be numbers only.
+* If an invalid or uncomputable expression is met, it evaluates to 0 and evaluation halts.
+Note that only it returns 0 and not the whole formula.
+So, for example, *100 + pi/0 + 10* returns 100.

+**Text fields syntax **

+Only in a style edit mode, to let the user have a new text field in tree edit mode, surround that field in square brackets.
+E.g. *Name: [name]* will let the user input the value of *name* while in tree edit mode, and that will substitute *[name]*.
+More than one text field is possible per text.
+If a text doesn't have any text fields, the text will be static for all branches.

+**Make other fields for user input **

+Again while in style edit mode, right clicking over a image field or a color field label will let you input a surface name for that respective data.
+Later in tree edit mode, the user will be able to input unique image or color datas per branch.

 **Credits**